 - Urogyn Clinic (R1): introduction to urinary and pelvic floor disorders, evaluation, and management.

-- Breastfeeding Medicine Clinic (R1): observe and participate as appropriate in breastfeeding education and assessment at the UR Medicine Breastfeeding Center.
+- Breastfeeding Medicine Clinic (R1, R4): observe and participate as appropriate in breastfeeding education and assessment at the UR Medicine Breastfeeding Center.

 PGY-1s start their formal training in obstetric and gynecologic ultrasound at Red Creek, Lattimore, and the L&D floor.
 R1s spend 3 weeks working along-side our Ob/Gyn trained sonographers to learn basic TV and Obstetric US skills that residents will continue to use throughout residency.
 In addition to "knobology" and learning how to use the machines, there is a formal curriculum that includes didactic modules, hands-on practice, and skills evaluation.

-Residents rotate on GYN Oncology for 6 weeks in each of their 1st, 3rd, and 4th years of training.
+Our residents rotate on GYN Oncology for 6 weeks in each of their 1st, 2nd, 3rd, and 4th years of training.
 First year residents focus on the medical management of patients admitted with complications or for adjuvant therapies and the postoperative care of surgical patients under the supervision of the service attendings, senior residents, and service nurse practitioner.
-PGY-1s also act as assistants in the operating rooms - on this busy service there are typically 2 OR’s running daily.
-PGY-3s and 4s spend most of their time in the operating room learning anatomy, developing surgical skills, and understanding the approaches to GYN cancers that may affect their future patients.
-Weekly, residents attend a formal GYN Oncology Pathology conference reviewing histology of the week’s cases and discussing treatment plans and complications.
+PGY-1s also act as assistants in the operating rooms.
+PGY-2s , 3s and 4s spend most of their time in the operating room learning anatomy, developing surgical skills, and understanding the approaches to GYN cancers that may affect their future patients.
+Weekly, residents lead a formal Tumor Board conference discussing surgical pathology and treatment plans.